 Non-Competition Clauses: Bind Doctors, But Not Lawyers?

-All work restriction agreements — or “non-competes” — unduly hurt workers, according to the Federal Trade Commission (FTC), which is about to ban noncompete enforcement nationally, any day.
-But there is one type of worker against whom the courts have never enforced a work-restriction agreement.
-It’s not your primary care…
+All work restriction agreements — or “non-competes” — unduly hurt workers, according to the Federal Trade Commission (FTC), which has banned noncompete enforcement nationally on April 23, 2024, subject to judicial review.
+Click here for more.
+But there is one type of worker against whom the courts have never enforced…

 Fraudulent Inducement in PA